IshaanSammi/getplaced/README.md

 - Students can view and apply to jobs
 - JWT-based secure user authentication
 - Real-time email notifications on selection or rejection
+- Real-time confirmation email on applying a job
 - Role-based dashboard views
 - Persistent data stored in MongoDB